Most sleep advice fails because it treats your baby like an average chart. This is the pillar. The short version:

 The 2→1 nap transition (the most common friction point)

 Usually happens between 14–18 months, with normal variation from 12 to 18.
+For the bigger picture of how naps drop off all the way to none, see when babies drop naps: the timeline.

 Signs it's time: